Ben graduated from Queen’s University in the spring of 2017 with a Bachelor’s Degree in Mechanical Engineering.

 Beyond her studies Emily enjoys spending time at her cottage and doing watersports, as well as outdoor activities such as skiing, hiking, and rock climbing.

-Vlad graduated in 2016 from Queen’s University with a Bachelor’s degree in Engineering Physics specializing in Mechanical Engineering.
-He is currently pursuing his Master’s of Applied Science under the guidance of Dr. Il-Yong Kim with the Structural and Multidisciplinary Systems Design Group (SMSD).
+Cameron graduated from Queen’s University in 2019 with a BASc. in Mechanical Engineering.
+He is currently pursuing a Master’s of Applied Science with the Structural and Multidisciplinary Systems Design Group under the supervision of Dr. Il Yong Kim.

 Kevin completed his undergraduate studies at Queen’s University in 2013 with a BASc. in Mechanical Engineering.
 While studying, he completed a design project with the Baja SAE design team for the design and manufacture of the gearbox, and focused his studies on aerospace and automotive topics ranging from FEA to turbomachinery thermodynamics.
 He has several years of work experience as a Mechanical Engineer in the Oil and Gas industry with industrial equipment inspection, and fitness evaluation.